Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Kibana

+Watch this video for a demonstration: [Setup Kibana](https://youtu.be/aLODAuXDMzY)

 For Kibana all parameters are already stored in the .env file.
 Start Kibana with the following command:
 ```
 docker-compose -f kibana/docker-compose.kibana.yml up -d